-In this piece, we examine a particular demographic that has been hard hit by COVID-19, offering insights into what women of color (WOC) – who often stand at the intersection of multiple barriers – may be experiencing.
-We provide strategies to equip managers and co-workers with tools to support WOC in the workplace during this current climate, and beyond, as we work collectively to reshape the future of work.
+In this piece, we examine a particular demographic that has been hard hit by COVID-19, offering insights into what women of color (WOC) - who often stand at the intersection of multiple barriers – may be experiencing.
+We provide strategies to equip managers and co-workers with tools to support WOC in the workplace during this current climate and beyond, as we work collectively to reshape the future of work.

-What’s even more challenging is that 29% of Asian Americans, 27% of Hispanics, and 26% of African Americans are in multigenerational family households, increasing the domestic responsibilities of many WOC during this time.
+Even more challenging is that 29% of Asian Americans, 27% of Hispanics, and 26% of African Americans are in multigenerational family households, increasing the domestic responsibilities of many WOC during this time.
 As immigrant communities struggle to access timely information about COVID-19 in their native language, many WOC in multigenerational home environments (and those who are not) are often relied on to translate COVID-19 recommendations.

 Ways to alleviate household stress

 - Communicate your commitment to your employees during this uncertain time, and develop an action plan for specific types of additional support.
 Tangible strategies include giving employees a day off in times of tragedy and the opportunity to operate at reduced capacity during hardship.
-In addition, you may want to provide guidance on ways they can take leave that minimize financial impact.
+In addition, you may want to guide ways they can take leave that minimize financial impact.
 It’s also important to signal and reassure WOC that their job is secure, as we know they are more likely to experience stress and anxiety surrounding a leave of absence.